rasg-affiliates/21cmSense/README.rst

 We recommend using the ``commitizen`` tool to write commit messages -- we use the commit messages to do our versioning!

+See the `contributing docs <https://21cmsense.readthedocs.io/en/latest/contributing.html>`_ for more information about how to contribute to the project!

 Usage
 =====
 There are two ways to use this code: as a python library or via the CLI.